Huping Ling

 Huping Ling (令狐萍 (Lìng Húpíng); born 1956) is a Chinese American academic.
 She is a professor of history and past department chair at Truman State University in Kirksville, Missouri, where she founded the Asian studies program.
-She is the recipient of the Lifetime Achievement Award 2024 by the Association for Asian American Studies.
-She is the Visiting Fellow of the Hoover Institution at Stanford University, the Changjiang (Yangtze River) Scholar Chair Professor of the Chinese Ministry of Education, Distinguished Honorary Professor at Lishui University, and a Visiting Professor of the Institute of Overseas Chinese Studies at Jinan University.
-She is the funding and inaugural book series editor Asian American Studies Today for Rutgers University Press, on the Editorial Board of Overseas Chinese History Study, the Overseas Chinese History Research Institution, Beijing, China, and served as the Executive Editor-in-Chief for the Journal of Asian American Studies (JAAS 2008-2012).
-She is also on the Board of Directors of the Chinese Historical Society of Overseas Chinese Studies, the editorial board of Overseas Chinese History Studies, and serves as a consultant to the Overseas Chinese Affairs Office of Guangdong Provincial Government.
+She is the recipient of a 2024 Lifetime Achievement Award from the Association for Asian American Studies.
+She is a visiting fellow at the Hoover Institution at Stanford University, the Changjiang Scholar Chair Professor of the Chinese Ministry of Education, a distinguished honorary professor at Lishui University, and a visiting professor of the Institute of Overseas Chinese Studies at Jinan University.
+She is the funding and inaugural book series editor for Asian American Studies Today for Rutgers University Press, is on the editorial board of Overseas Chinese History Study for the Overseas Chinese History Research Institution in Beijing, and served as the executive editor-in-chief for the Journal of Asian American Studies (2008-2012).
+She is also on the board of directors of the Chinese Historical Society of Overseas Chinese Studies and serves as a consultant to the Overseas Chinese Affairs Office of Guangdong Provincial Government.

-Her research focuses on Asian American studies, including immigration and ethnicity, assimilation and adaptation, family and marriage, feminism, employment patterns, and community structures.
-A Ford Foundation prize-winning author, she has published 35 books and more than 200 articles on Asian American studies, including immigration and ethnicity, assimilation and adaptation, transnationalism, family and marriage, employment patterns, and community structures.
+Her research focuses on Asian American studies, including immigration and ethnicity, assimilation and adaptation, transnationalism, family and marriage, feminism, employment patterns, and community structures.
+A Ford Foundation prize-winning author, she has published 35 books and more than 200 articles on Asian American studies.

 Education and career

-Ling began her career in teaching as a high school teacher in Taiyuan, Shanxi, China, from 1974 through 1978.
-In 1982, she graduated from Taiyuan's Shanxi University first in her class with a bachelor's degree in history.
+Ling began her career as a high school teacher in Taiyuan, Shanxi, China, from 1974 through 1978.
+In 1982, she graduated from Taiyuan's Shanxi University with a bachelor's degree in history.
 From 1982-85, she worked as an assistant professor of history at Shanxi University.
 In 1985, she was a visiting scholar at the history department at Georgetown University.
-She earned her master's in 1987 at the University of Oregon, and completed her Ph.D at Miami University (1991).
+She earned her master's in 1987 at the University of Oregon, and completed her Ph.D at Miami University in 1991.
 She began teaching as an assistant professor of history at Truman State University from 1991-1995.
 In 1996, she became associate professor of history and full professor in 2004.

 She is a visiting professor with the Institute of Overseas Chinese Studies at Jinan University in Guangzhou, China.
-She is the Changjiang Scholar Chair Professor by the Chinese Ministry of Education at Wuhan Theoretical Research Center of Overseas Chinese Affairs Office of the State Council and China Central Normal University in Wuhan.
+She is the Changjiang Scholar Chair Professor by the Chinese Ministry of Education at the Wuhan Theoretical Research Center of the Overseas Chinese Affairs Office of the State Council and China Central Normal University.